 'Submerged' Plunges Us Into a Possible Spatial Movie Future

 "Gentlemen, you had my curiosity, now you have my attention."
-The Calvin Candie from Quentin Tarantino's Django Unchained probably best summarizes my thoughts upon watching Submergedthe first scripted content shot specifically for Apple's Vision Pro.
+The Calvin Candie quote from Quentin Tarantino's Django Unchained probably best summarizes my thoughts upon watching Submergedthe first scripted content shot specifically for Apple's Vision Pro.
 It's short – 17 minutes – but it's super interesting.
 Perhaps more so in what it points to for the platform.

 In many ways, I should be the least surprised about this.
 Back in February, shortly after I received my Vision Pro, the angle I chose to take in my review of the product was, to me, obvious: Behold: The Apple Television.
 While Apple had been playing up the device as a new paradigm for all of computing, I thought this was a mistake.
 They needed to focus on one or two things it was truly great at – and one of those things, again, was quite obvious.
 As I wrote at the time: